 A rating for each risk is determined by assessing its probability and impact of the event if it occurs.
+The assessment of each risk is made after taking into account the strength of current risk mitigations and controls in place.
 The rating assists the Board with the prioritisation and management of risks and demonstrates the importance of the mitigation or controls in place.